MF9120BTS – Molecular Medicine (national course)

-Topics to be covered in the 2020 course are: Disease mechanisms and development, animal models of disease, imaging disease, biobanks, health registries and biomarker discovery, structure-based drug discovery, tailored and personalized medicine, computational biology, advanced cell-based therapies as well as SARS-CoV-2 detection, vaccination and drug targeting.
+Topics to be covered in the 2022 course are: Disease mechanisms and development, animal models of disease, imaging disease, biobanks, health registries and biomarker discovery, structure-based drug discovery, tailored and personalized medicine, computational biology, advanced cell-based therapies, virology, immunology and neuroscience.

 National and international experts in the field that will give updated overviews of state-of-the-art and emerging trends will give all lectures.
 It is anticipated that students in the basic science area will receive insights into the translational and clinical aspects of science and conversely that students in clinical medicine will have the opportunity to gain new insights into molecular mechanisms, disease models and preclinical work.

 PhD students from other universities or university colleges that would like to take the course as a part of their theoretical syllabus for the PhD degree must coordinate with their local administration for approval of the course.
 The examination in this course is not available for external candidates.
 Only students admitted to the course may sit for the examination.

 - PhD candidates admitted to a PhD programme at UiO:

 - Apply in StudentWeb

 - Applicants who are not admitted to a PhD programme at UiO:

 - Must apply for a right to study PhD courses in medicine and health sciences in SøknadsWeb before they can apply for this course.

 - External applicants should apply for a right to study minimum 3 weeks before the course application deadline.

 - When a right to study is granted, external applicants apply for this course in StudentWeb.